ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 If you attach a subnet to Cloud connection, the network traffic is routed over the Cloud connection. <!--You must route Power Systems Virtual Server private network subnets over IBM Cloud Direct Link to allow connectivity between Power Systems Virtual Server instances and the IBM Cloud network.-->

-- Use the following command to attach a subnet to Cloud connection:
+- Run the following command to attach a subnet to Cloud connection:

 ```
 ibmcloud pi connection-attach-network CONNECTION_ID --network NETWORK_ID [--json]